lenianiva/lean4-nix/README.md

 corresponding manifest in `manifests/`.
 In this case, a common solution is to import the `bootstrap` function from the nearest major version and feed it to `readRev`.
 In cases where there is a major change to the `bootstrap` function, the user may need to create the function on their own.
+For some versions, the user may also need to provide a `buildLeanPackage` function.

 ### `pkgs.lean`